zhulabgroup/batchplanet/README.md

 **BatchPlanet** is an R package designed to automate workflows for downloading, processing, and visualizing remote sensing imagery in batch from the Planet API.
 Originally developed to study tree phenology [Song et al., (2025)](https://doi.org/10.1016/j.srs.2025.100205), the package has been generalized for broader environmental applications.
 It provides a suite of tools to:

 * **Download Data:** Retrieve PlanetScope images across multiple sites over time.
-* **Process Data:** Extract reflectance time series, calculate remote sensing indices (e.g., Enhanced Vegetation Index), and estimate transition time (e.g., green-up date).
+* **Process Data:** Extract reflectance time series, calculate vegetation indices (e.g., Enhanced Vegetation Index), and estimate start/end of season.
 * **Visualize Data:** Generate interactive true color maps and time series plots.

 ***